bytedance/g3/g3proxy/doc/configuration/user_group/user.rst

 Set the token used to authenticate the user.
 The token can be in the following types:

+* null

+  The null value means password token auth is disabled.

+  .. note:: This is different from not setting token value, which means forbid the user.

+  .. versionadded:: 1.7.20

 * str

   The value should be a string in unix format, see crypt(5).